PCreatekt/Extensions/index.md

         "test"
 ).sendPlayerMessage(player)
 ```
 (Sends the player the Message "Test".
-The prefix is the name of your plugin)
+The prefix is the prefix of your plugin.
+You can set the prefix in the plugin.yml)